phlowdotdev/phlow/site/docs/testing/testing.md

 ### Filtering Tests

 You can filter tests by description using the `--test-filter` flag.
-This will only run tests whose `describe` field contains the specified substring:
+The filter matches against the full hierarchical path of the test in the format `Parent › Child › it` (not only the leaf `describe/it`).
+This means you can target entire groups or specific leaf tests by substring:

 ```bash
 # Run only tests with "addition" in their description